-16. In 2003, Mike and his friends founded an organization called "The Make Yourself Foundation" that aims to support and contribute to various charities and organizations for the benefit of the environment and society in the United States and around the world.
+16. In 2003, Mike and his friends founded an organization called "The Make Yourself Foundation" which aims to support and contribute to various charities and organizations for the benefit of the environment and society in the United States and around the world.

-17. That same year, Mike formed the band "Time Lapse Consortium" which created psychedelic and funk jazz style music.
+17. That same year, Mike formed the band "Time Lapse Consortium" which created psychedelic and funk jazz-style music.
 They have performed in several clubs and even released one album.

 18. In the same year Mike participated in Ziggy Marley's debut album called "Dragonfly".